tudelft-cda-lab/FlexFringe/README.md

 ## How to run it ##

+**NOTE:** This branch of FlexFringe contains the code for the streaming mode of FlexFringe.
+Running the streaming mode is different from the default version of FlexFringe.
+Please have a look at the `docs/streaming_mode.md` file for more information.

 Run ./flexfringe --help to get help.

 We provide several .ini files as a shortcut to storing commonly used settings.